U.S. International Development Finance Corporation: Investments and priorities

-DFC invests in sectors that include sanitation, infrastructure, healthcare, and food security.
-The DFC lists innovation, sustainable jobs, workers' protection, women's economic empowerment, and bolstering global supply chains as broader themes in its investment priorities.
+The DFC invests in sectors such as sanitation, infrastructure, healthcare, and food security.
+Its broader investment priorities include promoting innovation, supporting sustainable employment, protecting workers' rights, advancing women's economic empowerment, and strengthening global supply chains.
 The DFC states that its investments aim to advance global development, U.S. foreign policy, and U.S. taxpayer interests.

 Specific initiatives of the DFC include the 2X Women's Initiative, inherited from OPIC, that focuses on women-owned businesses and/or products and services designed to empower women.
 DFC has collaborated with USAID and other U.S. agencies in the Power Africa program, which has facilitated power sector deals across the continent, and the Prosper Africa Initiative, launched in 2018 with the goal of promoting U.S.-Africa investment and trade, countering Chinese influence.

 Response to COVID-19

 On May 14, 2020, President Trump signed an Executive Order that delegated authority to the DFC Chief Executive Officer to make loans to private institutions to support the response to COVID-19 or strengthen relevant supply chains.
 The Trump administration, through the DFC, announced a $765 million loan to Kodak to make drug ingredients, aiming to rebuild supplies drained by COVID-19 and cut reliance on foreign factories.
 The funding was put on hold as the U.S. Securities and Exchange Commission began probing allegations of insider trading by Kodak executives ahead of the deal's announcement, and DFC's inspector general announced scrutiny into the loan terms.
 The agency received criticism for the loan deal.

 The agency has also given millions of dollars to ApiJect Systems.